Bulgaria

 Corporate - Significant developments

-While Bulgaria is keeping its standard 10% nominal CIT rate, starting 1 January 2024, Bulgarian entities in scope of the so called global minimum tax will be subject to a minimum effective tax rate of 15%.
+While Bulgaria is keeping its standard 10% nominal corporate income tax (CIT) rate, starting 1 January 2024, Bulgarian entities in scope of the so-called ‘global minimum tax’ will be subject to a minimum effective tax rate of 15%.

-The law implementing the EU Global Minimum Tax Directive was finally voted by the Bulgarian Parliament on 12 December 2023.
+The law implementing the European Union (EU) Global Minimum Tax Directive was finally voted by the Bulgarian Parliament on 12 December 2023.

 New and complex rules are introduced in the Bulgarian CIT Act to determine the effective tax rate (calculated on an aggregate basis for all entities in a given jurisdiction) and top-up taxes due (where the effective tax rate for a jurisdiction is below 15%).

-Ever since the publication of the draft bill in September 2023, the key debate was around some important reliefs allowed under the EU Directive, that Bulgaria refused to introduce.
-After strong reactions from the business, the Parliament granted at least a partial relief for capital investments in fixed assets in Bulgaria.
+Ever since the publication of the draft bill in September 2023, the key debate was around some important reliefs allowed under the EU Directive that Bulgaria refused to introduce.
+After strong reactions from businesses, the Parliament granted at least a partial relief for capital investments in fixed assets in Bulgaria.

 The complex Pillar Two legislation will impact many large businesses in Bulgaria.
-Companies should prioritize the analysis of the financial and administrative impact of the new rules on their business organization.
+Companies should prioritise the analysis of the financial and administrative impact of the new rules on their business organisation.

-Public CbC adobted in Bulgaria as of 1 January 2025
+Public country-by-country (CbC) reporting adopted in Bulgaria as of 1 January 2025

-The EU Directive on Public CbC reporting has been recently implemented into the local legislation.
-The Directive is applicable to both EU-headquartered multinational enterprises (MNEs) and non-EU-headquartered MNEs doing business in the European Union through a subsidiary or branch with a total consolidated revenue of more than BGN 1.5 billion (EUR 750 million).
+The EU Directive on Public CbC Reporting has been recently implemented into the local legislation.
+The Directive is applicable to both EU-headquartered multinational enterprises (MNEs) and non-EU-headquartered MNEs doing business in the European Union through a subsidiary or branch with a total consolidated revenue of more than 1.5 billion Bulgarian lev (BGN) (750 million euros [EUR]).

-Adjustment of input VAT credit for scrapping or loss of goods
+Adjustment of input value-added tax (VAT) credit for scrapping or loss of goods

-Taxpayers will no longer need to make adjustments of VAT credit in the case of (1) duly proved or confirmed destruction of goods, including as a result of scrapping due to objective obsolescence; and (2) scrapping when the goods are sold as a taxable supply.
+Taxpayers will no longer need to make adjustments of VAT credit in the case of (i) duly proved or confirmed destruction of goods, including as a result of scrapping due to objective obsolescence, and (ii) scrapping when the goods are sold as a taxable supply.
 Prior to the changes, the VAT Act required such adjustments unless other exceptions were applicable.
-Due to this there may be opportunities to apply for refund of VAT paid in similar situations for past periods.
+Due to this, there may be opportunities to apply for refund of VAT paid in similar situations for past periods.

 Changes in the threshold for VAT registration